 Kinkakuji Temple underwent roof renovations in 2020.
 Kyoto’s most famous landmark is more beautiful than ever.
 The brown wood roof will darken with time, but is still a new ‘golden’ color.

 If you wander around Kinkakuji’s garden, this is what you will see.

 Usually there are so many people heading toward the ticket windows that visitors do not take the time to get a look at the Kuri (priest’s quarters), which is thought to have been built in the late 1400’s.

 *The Kuri can only be viewed from the outside.

 This part of the garden was mostly forgotten until now.
-However, it is being renovated and will be an added attraction after it is finished at the end of March 2021.
-Interestingly enough, since I visited in May, moss has been added to the top of all the tree stumps.
+However, it is being renovated and will hopefully be an added attraction when it is finished.
+Interestingly enough, moss was added to the top of all the tree stumps.

 Scaffolding hid the Golden Pavilion until the end of December 2020.
 There was a large poster that showed what it normally looks like in late autumn.
-This is Kinkakuji in January 2021.
+Kinkakuji is now back to its original stunning self.